LivePerson, Inc. LPSN

 - 1

-Founder-CEO LoCascio has lowest Glassdoor approval among peers; toxic culture rewards loyalty over performance
+Founder-CEO LoCascio has the lowest Glassdoor approval in the peer group; culture rewards loyalty over performance

 - 2